-We performed our review in accordance with Dutch law, including Dutch Standard 3000A 'Assurance-opdrachten anders dan opdrachten tot controle of beoordeling van historische financiële informatie (attest-opdrachten) (assurance engagements other than audits or reviews of historical financial information (attestation engagements)).
+We performed our limited assurance engagement on the selected non-financial indicators in accordance with Dutch law, including Dutch Standard 3000A 'Assurance-opdrachten anders dan opdrachten tot controle of beoordeling van historische financiële informatie (attest-opdrachten) (assurance engagements other than audits or reviews of historical financial information (attestation engagements)).
 This engagement is aimed to obtain limited assurance.
-Our responsibilities in this regard are further described in the 'Auditor's responsibilities' section of our report.
+Our responsibilities in this regard are further described in the 'Our responsibilities for the assurance engagement on the selected non-financial indicators' section of our report.

 We are independent of Amvest Residential Core Fund in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence).
-Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).
-We believe the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.
+Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics for Professional Accountants).

+We believe the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.